Australian Animals: What You’ll See Down Under

 Tasmanian devil at Bonorong Wildlife Sanctuary.
 Image: Tourism Tasmania

 You may know the Tasmanian Devil as a Looney Toons character, but it’s a real live Aussie critter, too!
-Tassie devils are the size of a small dog, but they have a nasty reputation.
+Tassie devils are the size of a small dog but have a nasty reputation.
 When they’re threatened, they’ll make frightening growls and screams.
 Imagine early settlers hearing those devilish sounds out in the bush at night and it’s easy to see where the name comes from!

 Tasmania is the only place in the world where you’ll find these rare creatures in the wild.
 But don’t be too scared about meeting them—they’re quite shy and only scream and growl when they feel threatened.